What is worm composting?

 The best bedding materials for a worm bin:

 To keep your worms extra happy, use a mixture of materials to create a balanced environment.
 Using a combination will also result in better quality compost with higher nutritional diversity.
-We like to combine shredded cardboard and aged compost with some garden soil for extra grit.
+I like to combine shredded cardboard and aged compost with some garden soil for extra grit.
 Ground limestone or crushed eggshells also provide grit and a source of calcium.

 Before you add the bedding to the bin, you’ll need to dampen the materials.
 Slowly pour over some de-chlorinated water and mix it all together.
 The bedding should be visibly moist, but shouldn’t release water when you squeeze it.